phaverty/RLEVectors.jl/README.md

 - `median(x)`

 ## Relative speed
-`RleVectors` has been extensively profiled and somewhat optimized.
+`RLEVectors` has been extensively profiled and somewhat optimized.
 Please see the benchmarking section for the evolution over time and comparisons to like operations in R.

 ### Benchmarks
 ![Benchmarking results](benchmark/plots/benchmark_rle_vectors.2015-04-26.svg)